Adamcake/Bolt/README.md

 After that, the helper script `./build/bolt.sh` can be used to launch Bolt from its staging location.

+#### Potential Build / Launch Issues
+- LuaJIT
+  - When building, you may run into an error with 'luajit'.
+  - This can be solved by installing it; follow the instructions on their [website](https://luajit.org/index.html)
+- libcrypto.so.1.1
+  - This comes from openssl1.1, which is reaching deprecation but is still widely used.
+  - Install it with your package manager; it is usually called `openssl1.1-devel` or something similar.
+- JDK17
+  - When attempting to launch, you may see an error about 'jdk17' in the console.
+  - This can be solved by installing a couple packages with your package manager.
+    Something similar to `java-17-openjdk` & `java-17-openjdk-devel`.
+- JAVA_HOME
+  - Another launch issue you may see in the console.
+  - This is solved by setting the JAVA_HOME environment variable.
+  - This is usually located in /usr/lib/jvm, so, it might look like this:
+    `export JAVA_HOME="/usr/lib/jvm/java-17-openjdk-17.0.9.0.9-3.fc39.x86_64"`

 ### Windows
 Windows builds have only been tested using Visual Studio 2022 (a.k.a.
 Visual Studio 17) in Release mode, per recommendations by chromium/cef.
 Other configurations may work but have not been tested.
 - `cmake -S . -B build -G "Visual Studio 17"`